 - 3:30pm - Snack

-Depending on their age, children are offered a 4-6 oz. serving of milk for lunch, and water or juice for snack.
-They have unlimited access to fresh water between meals.
+The children are offered a 4-6 oz. serving of water for lunch and snacks, and they have unlimited access to fresh water between meals.
 I keep a close eye on how much fluid they are all drinking, as we live in the desert and I know that proper hydration is imperative!
 Older children are allowed the opportunity to pour their own drink, and to drink from their cup without a lid.

 Children won’t be forced to eat everything on their plate.
 If excessive talking is keeping them from eating, I will gently remind them to eat, but they can determine when they are full.
 They may have more food once all the food on their plate is eaten and their drink is finished.

 We light a beeswax candle that the children

 have helped to decorate, and recite a mealtime blessing:

 The children have the opportunity to wash and dry dishes, clean the table, and sweep the floor after meals.